 Veteran Admission and Military Credit

-The Office of Undergraduate Admissions reviews the academic course work of those who earned credit while serving in the armed forces.
-In compliance with Texas Education Code 51.3042, eligible former members of the military who are admitted or readmitted as an undergraduate student will be awarded two hours of physical education credit and an additional 12 hours of “military education” credit, which may be applied to satisfy any elective requirement.
+The Office of Undergraduate Admissions receives then reviews the academic course work of students who earned post-secondary credit while serving in the US Armed Forces.
+Post-secondary credit is defined as credit earned by means of successful completion of a college-level, academic course at a regionally accredited college or university.
+In compliance with Texas Education Code 51.3042, eligible former members of the military who are admitted or readmitted as an undergraduate will be awarded two hours of "course credit for all physical education courses required by the institution for any undergraduate degree," and an additional 12 hours of “military education” credit, which may be applied to satisfy any elective requirement.

 - CCAF Transcript (Community College of the Air Force)

-Undergraduate Admission grants credits for lower- and upper-division course work but not for graduate-level work.
+The Office of Undergraduate Admission grants credits for lower- and upper-division course work only, not for graduate-level work.
 Transfer credit is subject to approval by the student’s major department/ school.
-For information on how to apply for admission, please visit the Veteran Admission web page.
+For information on how and when to apply for admission, please visit Veterans Admission.